There are a few different ways to send money from Canada to Oman. Our guide helps to simplify the decision making process.

-Faheem Al Said arrived in Australia as a student.
-After the successful completion of his education he managed to get a job here.
-Once that happened, he decided to start sending some money back home, to his ageing parents.
-At that point, he figured he could send around $1,000 every month.
+Faheem arrived in Canada as a student.
+After the successful completion of his education at university, he managed to get a job in Toronto.
+He has now decided to start sending some money back home to his parents, and would like to send around $1,000 Canadian dollars each month.

 How do I compare transfer companies when transferring and receiving money via Oman?